Chair, Professor Adrianna Paliyenko (French) and Associate Chair, Mouhamédoul Niang (French)

 Students who successfully complete the honors thesis, including the oral defense, will graduate with “Honors in French.”

 Requirements for the Minor in Italian Studies

 The minor in Italian studies seeks to acquaint students with the breadth of Italian language and civilization and to introduce them to the life and culture of Italy, from the Middle Ages to the modern and contemporary unified Italian state.
 Minors are strongly encouraged to spend at least one semester studying in Italy.
-The minor requires six courses: a minimum of four in the Italian program, on campus, beginning with Italian 127 and including either 141 or a 200-level course, and a 300-level course; plus additional courses in Italian literature or culture that may be taken outside the department and may be taught in English.
-All courses taken outside of the department must be approved by the department chair.
+The minor requires six courses: a minimum of five in the Italian Studies program, on campus, beginning with Italian 127 and including 128, 141, a 200-level course, and a 300-level course; plus one additional course in Italian literature or culture that may be taken outside the department and may be taught in English.
+All courses taken outside of the department must be approved by the Italian Studies program director or department chair.
 Students should plan on taking 127 and 128 consecutively, preferably before going abroad.
-Students planning to take fifth-semester Italian while abroad should see Professor Ferrando or the department chair.
+Students planning to take fifth-semester Italian while abroad should see Professor Rizzo or the department chair.